qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 This code is totally memory-safe: the `.add_score()` only touch the `total_score` field, and `.get_children()` only touch the `children` field.
 They work on separate data, they still clashes, because of **contagious borrow**:

-- In `fn get_children(&self) -> &Vec<Child> { &self.children }`, although the method body just borrows `children` field, the return value indirectly borrows the whole `self`.
+- In `fn get_children(&self) -> &Vec<Child> { &self.children }`, although the method body just borrows `children` field, the return value indirectly borrows the whole `self`, not just one field.
-- `parent.get_children()` immutably borrows `parent`.
-It borrows the whole `parent`, not just a field in `parent`.
-The borrow checker works **locally** (just checked function signature) and doesn't check the body of `get_children`.
-- The for loop indirectly borrows the result of `parent.get_children()` which indirectly borrows `parent`.
 - In `fn add_score(&mut self, score: u32) { self.total_score += score; }`, the function body only mutably borrowed `total_score` field, but the argument `&mut self` borrows the whole `Parent`, not just one field.
+- Inside the loop, one immutable borrow to the whole `Parent` and one mutable borrow to the whole `Parent` overlaps in lifetime.

 The core problem is that you just want to borrow one field, but forced to borrow the whole object.
-And due to mutable borrow exclusiveness, this doesn't compile.
-(It often works fine in immutable case, because immutable borrows can co-exist for same object.)

 What if I just inline `get_children` and `add_score`?
 Then it compiles fine: